nodejs/node-v0.x-archive/doc/api/events.markdown

 * `event` {String} The event name
 * `listener` {Function} The event handler function

 This event is emitted any time someone removes a listener.
-It is unspecified if `listener` is in the list returned by `emitter.listeners(event)`.
+When this event is triggered, the listener may not yet have been removed from the array of listeners for the `event`.